kristiandupont/schemalint/README.md

     "prefer-text-to-varchar": ["error"],
   },

-  schemas: [{ name: "public" }],
+  // (Optional) Use the `ignores` array to exclude specific targets and
+  // rules.
+The targets are identified by the `identifier` (exact) or the
+  // `identifierPattern` (regex).
+For the rules, use the `rule` (exact) or
+  // the `rulePattern` (regex).
   ignores: [
+    { identifier: "public.sessions", rule: "name-inflection" },
     { identifierPattern: "public\\.knex_migrations.*", rulePattern: ".*" },
   ],

+  // (Optional)　Use the `plugins` array to load custom rules.
+The paths are
+  // `require`d as Node.js modules from the current working directory.
+  plugins: ["./custom-rules"],
 };
 ```

 ## Rules

 Schemalint includes a number of built-in rules, which you can read about [here](/src/rules).
-However, writing rules is easy and you will probably see the real value by doing so.
+However, writing custom rules is easy and you will probably see the real value by doing so.
 The [example](/example) folder shows how to write these.

 ## Sponsors